dotnet/AspNetCore.Docs/aspnetcore/blazor/components/rendering.md

 In the preceding example:

-* `OnTimerCallback` must call <xref:Microsoft.AspNetCore.Components.ComponentBase.StateHasChanged%2A> because Blazor isn't aware of the changes to `currentCount` in the callback. `OnTimerCallback` runs outside of any Blazor-managed rendering flow or event notification.
+* `OnTimerCallback` runs outside of any Blazor-managed rendering flow or event notification.
+Therefore, `OnTimerCallback` must call <xref:Microsoft.AspNetCore.Components.ComponentBase.StateHasChanged%2A> because Blazor isn't aware of the changes to `currentCount` in the callback.
 * The component implements <xref:System.IDisposable>, where the <xref:System.Timers.Timer> is disposed when the framework calls the `Dispose` method.
 For more information, see <xref:blazor/components/lifecycle#component-disposal-with-idisposable>.

-Because the callback is invoked outside Blazor's synchronization context, it's necessary to wrap the logic in <xref:Microsoft.AspNetCore.Components.ComponentBase.InvokeAsync%2A?displayProperty=nameWithType> to move it onto the renderer's synchronization context. <xref:Microsoft.AspNetCore.Components.ComponentBase.StateHasChanged%2A> can only be called from the renderer's synchronization context and throws an exception otherwise.
+Because the callback is invoked outside of Blazor's synchronization context, the component must wrap the logic of `OnTimerCallback` in <xref:Microsoft.AspNetCore.Components.ComponentBase.InvokeAsync%2A?displayProperty=nameWithType> to move it onto the renderer's synchronization context. <xref:Microsoft.AspNetCore.Components.ComponentBase.StateHasChanged%2A> can only be called from the renderer's synchronization context and throws an exception otherwise.
 This is equivalent to marshalling to the UI thread in other UI frameworks.

 ### To render a component outside the subtree that's rerendered by a particular event

+The UI might involve:

+1. Dispatching an event to one component.
+1. Changing some state.
-Your UI might involve dispatching an event to one component, changing some state, and needing to rerender a completely different component that isn't a descendant of the one receiving the event.
+1. Rerendering a completely different component that isn't a descendant of the component receiving the event.

-One way to deal with this scenario is to have a *state management* class, perhaps as a DI service, injected into multiple components.
+One way to deal with this scenario is to have a *state management* class, often as a dependency injection (DI) service, injected into multiple components.
 When one component calls a method on the state manager, the state manager can raise a C# event that's then received by an independent component.

 Since these C# events are outside the Blazor rendering pipeline, call <xref:Microsoft.AspNetCore.Components.ComponentBase.StateHasChanged%2A> on other components you wish to render in response to the state manager's events.

-This is similar to the earlier case with <xref:System.Timers.Timer?displayProperty=fullName> in the [previous section](#receiving-a-call-from-something-external-to-the-blazor-rendering-and-event-handling-system) section.
+This is similar to the earlier case with <xref:System.Timers.Timer?displayProperty=fullName> in the [previous section](#receiving-a-call-from-something-external-to-the-blazor-rendering-and-event-handling-system).
 Since the execution call stack typically remains on the renderer's synchronization context, calling <xref:Microsoft.AspNetCore.Components.ComponentBase.InvokeAsync%2A> isn't normally required.
 Calling <xref:Microsoft.AspNetCore.Components.ComponentBase.InvokeAsync%2A> is only required if the logic escapes the synchronization context, such as calling <xref:System.Threading.Tasks.Task.ContinueWith%2A> on a <xref:System.Threading.Tasks.Task> or awaiting a <xref:System.Threading.Tasks.Task> with [`ConfigureAwait(false)`](xref:System.Threading.Tasks.Task.ConfigureAwait%2A).